Hello everyone, welcome back.

 - Can work on many platforms like Linux, window, Mac etc.

-- There is no need of any external device or component
+- There is no need for any external device or component

 - Can programme many devices like, AVR, Raspberry PI, Arduino etc